It is important to ensure that insurance is in place by following the below guidelines:

 - All on-ice helpers must wear a CSA certified helmet with chin strap fastened and appropriate face protection required for the player’s level of play.
 A BNQ certified neck guard must also be worn by all minor hockey aged players assisting as an on-ice helper.

-- Bantam and below on-ice helpers must wear full gear.
-All other helpers (above Bantam) are to wear what is appropriate to their Division.
+- U15 and below on-ice helpers must wear full gear.
+All other helpers (above U15) are to wear what is appropriate to their Division.

 - Any helper who is not a BC Hockey minor or junior player must have Respect in Sport (RIS) certification.
 Additionally, they must be under the direct supervision of the certified team officials.